firdavsDev/docker-template-deployment/README.md

 ----------------copy above the two line and paste int into vim---------------------

 In order to save and leave the vim:
-- press Esc (escape button) couple of times
+- press Ctrl + X
-- press "shift and :" key
+- press Y
-- type "wq", it save the current state of vim

 Check if everything is fine:
 - ssh -T git@github.com